 Continued from above...

-What will you need to sell your car?
-Either route you choose, you'll almost always need current, valid registration papers; any available key fobs/remotes and manuals; valid state-issued photo ID; and, typically, anyone named as an owner on the title needs to be present at the time of sale.
-Are you required to have a paper title in hand?
-That depends on the state where you live and the terms of the car-selling service you select.
+Regardless of which method you choose, there are certain documents you'll need to have ready.
+In most cases, you'll need to provide current and valid registration papers, any available key fobs and manuals, a valid state-issued photo ID, and have any owners named on the title present at the time of sale.
+The specific requirements may vary depending on the state where you live and the terms of the car-selling service you choose.

-To help you choose the right platform for selling your car, TopConsumerReviews.com has evaluated and ranked the most popular services currently available online.
-We hope this information makes it possible for you to sell your car quickly and get the most possible cash out of the deal!
+To help you simplify selling your car, TopConsumerReviews.com has evaluated and ranked the most popular sites available online today.
+We hope this helps you sell your car quickly and get the most money possible out of your sale.
+Happy listing!

 The Best Reviews of Car Selling Sites